ucagenomix/sicelore/README.md

-# Sicelore
+# SiCeLoRe

 Acronyme for [Si]ngle [Ce]ll [Lo]ng [Re]ad is a suite of tools dedicated
-to the bioinformatics processing, analysis and exploration of highly multiplexed single cell droplets-based approach experiments sequenced with long reads.
+to the bioinformatics processing, analysis and exploration of highly multiplexed single cell droplets-based approaches experiments sequenced with long reads.
 Typically starting with a possorted_genome.bam file from a 10xGenomics single cell cellranger pipeline, the workflow integrate several sequential steps for standard analysis and processing of sequencing runs of the same unfragmented library on Nanopore/PacBio device.